cryptopunksnotdead/programming-cryptopunks/08_composite.md

-Let's put together new all-in-one composites that break up the 10 000 cryptopunks monster into smaller curated collections ready to sell off to new owners (or is that fools?).
+Let's put together new all-in-one composites that break up (or is that fractionalize?) the 10 000 cryptopunks money printing machine into smaller curated collections ready to sell off to new owners (or is that fools?).